Texas State Technical College

-Texas State Technical College (TSTC) is a public community college with 10 campuses throughout Texas.
-TSTC is the State of Texas's only public multicampus technical college, offering associate degrees and certificates in technical skills and trades.
+Texas State Technical College (TSTC) is a public technical college with its main campus near Waco, Texas.
+TSTC is the State of Texas's only public multicampus technical college, offering associate degrees and certificates in technical skills and trades on 11 campuses throughout the state.
 TSTC's headquarters are located north of Waco and are co-located with the Waco campus, the oldest TSTC location and flagship location.
 TSTC also operates campuses in Harlingen, Marshall, Red Oak, Abilene, Breckenridge, Brownwood, Sweetwater, Williamson County, and Fort Bend County.

 History

 TSTC was established in 1965 as the James Connally Technical Institute (JCTI) of Texas A&M University to meet the state's evolving workforce needs.
 At the time, Governor John Connally (no relation) predicted that it would be "the most sophisticated technical-vocational institute in the country."

 In 1967, JCTI expanded to include a South Texas campus in Harlingen.

 In 1969, the JCTI colleges separated from Texas A&M University and became an independent state system, with its own board of regents, taking the name Texas State Technical Institute.
 Texas State Technical Institute-Waco (TSTI-Waco) was the first school in the United States to offer an associate of applied science degree in laser electro-optics technology.

 The program began in September 1969.
 The name changed to its present one in 1991.